mendix/docs/content/developerportal/deploy/private-cloud-migrating.md

 Follow these steps to export the Mendix components and store them on your local machine:

-1. Start the Configuration Tool using the command `mx-config-cli registry-migration` to initiate registry migration mode.
+1. Start the Configuration Tool using the command `mxpc-cli registry-migration` to initiate registry migration mode.

 2. Select **Migration Type** to be *Export*.